-by Dr. Sergio Rogel from IVF Spain
+Thank you so much to Dr. Sergio Rogel from IVF Spain for answering our questions about Azoospermia.

-Firstly, can you explain what azoospermia is?
+What you explain what azoospermia is?

 Azoospermia means that the man’s semen (the white fluid) contains no sperm.
 It can be broken down into two categories::